manojpmanup/strong_password_check/README.md

 # strong_password_check
-These code checks where your password is strong or not
+These code checks wheather your password is strong or not